Send in the Charters!

 Damaged or contaminated fuel systems will limit the arriving aircrafts to ones that do not require refueling.

 Many of the personnel that works at the airport have been affected by the natural disaster, and are unable to report to work.
 This shortage of staff can effectively close an airport.

 One Line Please!

 When needed, emergency response aircraft are also coming from many different locations, while being requisitioned by many different entities.
-To ensure that too many aircrafts do not arrive at the same time, the airports establish an arrival slot system.
-This system helps to prevent the resources of the airport from being overwhelmed, by coordinating the arrivals of aircrafts.
+To ensure that too many aircraft do not arrive at the same time, the airports establish an arrival slot system.
+This system helps to prevent the resources of the airport from being overwhelmed, by coordinating the arrivals of aircraft.

 Affected airports will often limit their acceptance rate to as few as one aircraft per hour, due to the limited personnel and resources on the ground.
 Airports may be limit operations to the daytime if lighting and equipment used during nighttime operation are not available.
 This scenario would mean approximately twelve arrivals in one day.
 Remember our 10,000-person air charter transportation scenario?
 It would take 4-7 days depending on the charter aircraft types utilized to get that many people on the ground.